DevMountain/react-3-mini/README.md

   * Before writing this method, import the `postTroop` function into `App.js`.
   * Now the `recruitTroop` method already exists, but it needs to be fleshed out.
 Start by passing in two parameters: `event` and `recruit`.
 They represent, respectively, the event occurring when a form is submitted and the string value which is entered into the form input.
 More on those in just a minute.
   * In the `recruitTroop()` method, call `postTroop`.
 Pass in the same `recruit` variable just mentioned.
-    * The callback called a previous method we made, `callTroops`.
-That way, as soon as we post a new recruit, we make a request to the API to return all troops, ensuring they all appear in the view.
+    * Let's have the callback in the .then() invoke the `callTroops` method we made previously.
+That way, as soon as we are done posting a new recruit, we then make a request to the API to return all troops, ensuring we get an updated list in the view.
     * If someone decides to hit the Enlist button without filling out the form, we don't want a bunch of empty objects appearing where soldiers should be.
 So let's test for empty strings by wrapping the call to our `postTroop` service function in an `if` statement.
       * We can simply test the truthiness of `recruit`, since `recruit` is a string and non-empty strings are truthy and empty strings are falsy.
 If `recruit` is a non-empty string, `postTroop` will be called to post the new recruit.
       * If the `if` statement passes and a new recruit is submitted, it might be nice to automatically clear out the form to allow something new to be typed.